 Peterborough Centre for Young Musicians Specific Privacy notice

-The Peterborough Centre for Young Musicians (PCYM) is a division of the Guildhall School and an organisation managed by Peterborough Music Hub, part of Peterborough City Council.
+The Peterborough Centre for Young Musicians (PCYM) is a partner of the Guildhall School and an organisation managed by Peterborough Music Hub, part of Peterborough City Council.
 This specific privacy notice covers activities relating to the provision of under 19 programmes and widening participation activities supporting recruitment to PCYM.

 The PCYM are committed to protecting your privacy; this privacy

 notice explains how we use information about you and how we protect your privacy.
 If you have any concerns or questions about how the Centre looks after your personal information please contact Kirsten Goldthorp (Head of PCYM and Peterborough Music Hub), firstname.lastname@example.org